FDA seeks to limit the addictive properties of cigarettes

 Related

-Gottlieb said the FDA would also be seeking comment on more potential rules, including possibly limiting menthol in cigarettes.
+Gottlieb said the FDA would also be seeking comment on more potential rules, including one on the effects of putting menthol in cigarettes.
 Anti-smoking groups have lobbied FDA for years to forbid the use of menthol, which they say makes cigarettes more appealing and that may also make the body absorb more of their toxins.

 A second rulemaking process will look at regulating premium cigars, Gottlieb said.